 As described above-especially in Section 3.1.1, which lists digital inclusion assets-OSB has identified potential digital equity partners that serve all of the covered populations identified in the Digital Equity NOFO and IIJA statute.
-OSB plans to engage with some of these potential partners, especially workforce agencies, labor organizations, institutions of higher learning, and organizations that represent or serve each of the covered populations, in the implementation of this Plan.
+One pivotal method involves leveraging the asset inventory to foster the complete digital equity ecosystem.
+This entails proactive engagement in network building, resource identification, and public outreach efforts.
+OSB plans to engage with all potential partners, especially workforce agencies, labor organizations, institutions of higher learning, and organizations that represent or serve each of the covered populations, in the implementation of this Plan.
+This engagement will be spearheaded by the establishment of new Digital Equity Plan (DEP) subcommittees, specifically tailored for implementation or concentrated on intergovernmental collaboration.
+These subcommittees will be composed of core State agency representatives, providing a structured platform for efficient collaboration and coordination.

 Also noted above, OSB already has relationships with public and private stakeholders that have been useful in the development of this Plan and will be useful in the execution of the Plan.
+Strategic partnerships will be cultivated with Digital Equity Coalitions, State Agencies, County Planning Councils, County Economic Development Councils, and community organizations.
+This collaborative approach aims to disseminate information effectively, gather ideas and feedback, and uphold a coordinated yet geographically customized digital equity engagement strategy across Maryland.
 Furthermore, OSB's ongoing outreach and engagement will reach new partners and contributors.